MiddleSchoolStudent/BotBrowser/README.md

 By customizing Chromium and using the Chrome DevTools Protocol (CDP) with tools like [Playwright](demo/playwright) or [Puppeteer](demo/puppeteer), BotBrowser enables undetectable automated browsing.

+We also provide a GUI tool, [BotBrowserConsole](https://github.com/MiddleSchoolStudent/BotBrowser-Console), which allows you to easily launch multiple browser instances for multi-account management.

 ## Features

 - **Realistic Fingerprints**: Mimics genuine user behavior using authentic browser fingerprints for undetectable automation.